Las Vegas man found guilty of possession of child pornography

 Sentencing has been scheduled for July 11, 2019.
 The maximum penalty is 20 years in prison and a $250,000 fine.

-If anyone has information regarding possible child sexual exploitation, the U.S. Attorney’s Office urges you to make a report to the National Center for Missing and Exploited Children at www.cybertipline.org.
+The U.S. Attorney’s Office urges anyone with information regarding child sexual exploitation to report such information to the National Center for Missing and Exploited Children at www.cybertipline.org.

 Contact Jessica Terrones at jt